vidsinghal/Cornucopia/README.md

 change `mips` in the command above with the architecture of choice

 5.)
 Modify `randollvm.config` file in `automation_scripts` as per need.
-Modify this file in the folder automation_scripts to fine tune of the options, for instance the iterations to fuzz, threads to use, fuzzing time if you need to use time instead of iterations.
+Modify this file in the folder automation_scripts to fine tune the options, for instance the iterations to fuzz, threads to use, fuzzing time if you need to use time instead of iterations.
 Change the architecture from the ones mentioned above as well.
 Depending on which server you deployed enter the name of the server file name.
-Also, if you just want to fuzz a single bitcode file from the multiple ones that are available in `afl_source` then change the name to that file for the option `SOURCE` in this file.
+Also, if you just want to fuzz a single bitcode file from the multiple ones that are available in `afl_sources` then change the name to that file for the option `SOURCE` in this file.

 6.)
 Sometimes AFL++ complains about CPU governor, so it would a good idea to run the following command on your host machine outside docker.